bucs110fall2024/final-project-haydens-super-awesome-1-person-team/README.md

 A UNDERTALE-themed game where you have to survive Malo's attacks and try to reach a high score!
 Malo is a proboscis monkey who isn't too fond of humans, show your worth and see how long you can fend against him and his silliness!

+Controls are WASD or Arrow Keys to move, Enter to progress the introduction, Escape to end the game.

 ***

 ## GUI Design